The program empowers young people to think critically and excel academically, while building and improving their community.

 For more information regarding the One Hood Peace Basketball League, contact Lauren Bard via email: firstname.lastname@example.org.

-IBA is now taking applications for summer 2018.I'm Interested
+IBA is NO LONGER taking peer leader applications for Summer 2018.I'm Interested

 Youth Development Updates & Announcements

 We’re looking for college students to tutor Tuesdays, Wednesdays, and Thursdays from 3-4pm starting October 11th!
 Contact email@example.com to apply ASAP.

 We’re now accepting applications for our 2017-2018 cycle!
 Click here to learn more.